dotnet/docs/docs/csharp/language-reference/builtin-types/record.md

   This method is used as the basis for the <xref:System.Object.Equals(System.Object,System.Object)?displayProperty=nameWithType> static method when both parameters are non-null.

 * A virtual `Equals` method whose parameter is the record type.

-  The record type implements <xref:System.IEquatable%601> where `T` is the record type.
+This method implements <xref:System.IEquatable%601>.

 * An override of <xref:System.Object.GetHashCode?displayProperty=nameWithType>.